mobinapiracha/Election_Analysis/README.md

 Denver county had the largest number of votes with 305,055 of the total 369,11 votes being cast in this county

-* Provide a breakdown of the no. of vote and % of total votes each candidate received
+* Provide a breakdown of the no. of votes and % of total votes each candidate received

 i.
 Charles Casper Stockham received a total of 85,213 votes which accounts for 23.0% of the total vote